You will most likely be reading this either:

 BUILDfeatures.
 You may therefore wish to give

 This option does not affect

---disable-os8-src, because it only suppresses optional features in the "bin" media.
-If you want a minimal OS/8 bin disk and no src disk, give that option as well.
+--disable-os8-src, because it only suppresses optional features in the primary bootable OS/8 media.
+If you want minimal OS/8 boot media without a separate source code data disk, give this option as well.

 ./configure --help for more information on your options here.